 omitting the context identifier and leaving only the failure type, the

-explicit context with identifier default
+explicit context with identifier default is, once again, assumed.

 # The following: x -> y @ default when type # Is equivalent to: x -> y @ when(type)